-Safety notices Fono for the 22E/0D or 26E/0C Fans for the 33E/8B or 36E/8C What's new in Fans Removing the 33E/8B or 36E/8C system unit fan Replacing the 33E/8B or 36E/8C system unit fan Common procedures for installable features Before you begin Identifying a part Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Locating a failing part in a Virtual I/O Server system or logical partition.
-Locating a failing part in a Virtual I/O Server system or logical partition Starting the system or logical partition Starting a system that is not managed by a Hardware Management Console or a Systems Director Management Console Starting a system or logical partition by using the HMC Stanning a system or logical partition Stopping a system or logical partition Stopping a system that is not managed by an rivic of an SDIVIC Stopping a system by using the HMC Removing and replacing covers on the 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system Installing the service access cover on an 33E/8B or 36E/8C system Removing the front cover from an 33E/8B or 36E/8C system Installing the front cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or 36E/8C system into the service position or operating position Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
-Activating and deactivating LEDs by using the HMC Viewing serviceable events by using the HMC Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tools 3 Verifying an installed part of replaced part of a system of logical partition by using virtual 1/O server tools of Verifying the installed part by using VIOS Verify the replacement part by using VIOS Notices Trademarks Electronic emission notices Class A Notices Terms and conditions
+Safety notices .
+V Fans for the 33E/8B or 36E/8C .
+1 What's new in Fans .
+1 Removing the 33E/8B or 36E/8C system unit fan .
+1 Replacing the 33E/8B or 36E/8C system unit fan .
+3 Common procedures for installable features .
+5 Before you begin .
+5 Identifying a part .
+8 Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part .
+9 Deactivating the failing-part indicator light .
+9 Identifying a failing part in a Linux system or logical partition Ç Locating a failing part in a Linux system or logical partition ç Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light 10 Locating a failing part in a Virtual I/O Server system or logical partition. .
+10 Identifying a part by using the Virtual I/O Server .
+11 Identifying a part by using the Virtual I/O Server .
+11 Starting the system of logical partition 1 .
+11 Starting a system that is not managed by a HMC or an SDMC Starting a system or logical partition by using the HMC Stopping a system or logical partition .
+13 Stopping a system that is not managed by an HMC or an SDMC .
+14 Stopping a system by using the HMC .
+15 Removing and replacing covers for the 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system .
+16 Installing the service access cover on an 33E/8B or 36E/8C system .
+16 Removing the front cover from an 33E/8B or 36E/8C system .
+17 Installing the front cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or $36E/8C$ system into the service position or operating position Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC .
+23 Replacing a part by using the HMC .
+24 Verifying the installed part .
+24 Verifying an installed feature or replaced part in an AIX system or logical partition .
+24 Verifying the installed part in a Linux system or logical partition .
+27 Verifying an installed part by using stand-alone diagnostics .
+27 Verifying the installed part by using the HMC .
+28 Activating and deactivating LEDs by using the HMC .
+29 Viewing serviceable events by using the HMC .
+30 Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tool Verifying the installed part by using VIOS Verify the replacement part by using VIOS , Notices 35 Electronic emission notices Class A Notices .
+36 Terms and conditions .
+4(